By Lon Staub

 With love, Lon, Christine, and Drew Staub

-Lon and Christine Staub are members of Basic Rights Oregon Fierce Family Group, which seeks to engage family members in creating safe and affirming communities for transgender individuals in every corner of our state.
+Lon and Christine Staub are members of Basic Rights Oregon Fierce Families Network, which seeks to engage family members in creating safe and affirming communities for transgender individuals in every corner of our state.
 In Adi’s honor, the Staub family is asking community members to consider a donation to Basic Rights Oregon to a new dedicated fund: The Adi Staub Transgender Leadership Fund.
 Your donation will support scholarships for transgender youth to our Statewide Leadership Summit, our transgender justice education work and our Transgender Justice Leadership Program.